andreslilloortiz/Argos/README.md

 ## Quick Start

-> **⚠️ Important:** Steps 2 and 4 are **One-Time Setup** tasks.
+> **⚠️ Important:** Steps 2 to 4 are **One-Time Setup** tasks.
 Docker Volumes will persist your NiFi Flow, ClickHouse Data, and Grafana Dashboard.
 You won't need to repeat them after restarts.

 ### 1. Launch Infrastructure